Skip to main content

 Response Processor

 The Response Processor is an application-level feature that lets you run a custom script on every agent response before it is delivered to the end user.
 It executes as the final stage in response generation, after the agent generates its output and before the output leaves the platform.
 Because it is configured at the app level on the Orchestrator page, the script applies consistently across all agents in the app, regardless of which agent handled the request.
+Using the Response Processor to Generate Artifacts Developers can write artifact payloads directly inside the Response Processor code.
+When the processor runs, it constructs the desired payload, writes it into the artifacts key, and the platform appends it for delivery.
+This is particularly useful when:

 • The artifact needs to be assembled from multiple tool outputs or session variables rather than a single tool response.